JerBaf/training/README.md

 hadhock due to dataset specifities.
 You will need to implement a few custom functions as indicated in the corresponding section in the README.

+### Module Structure

+##### Config Parser

+The `Config Parser` main goal is to parse and validate the config file provided by the user.
+It will check some key properties, such as consistency between `value` and `values` keywords, path existance, etc. This requires no modification by the user for regular usage.

+##### Fold Manager

+The `Fold Manager` is in charge of creating the fold structure for cross-validation and process the raw data to convert it from `.csv` files to Pytorch Geometric graphs in `.pt` format.
+Check the following [webpage](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_dataset.html#creating-larger-datasets) if you want more information on standard practice for Pytorch Geometric Dataset implementation.

+##### Logger

+The `Logger` module handles the logging of metrics using [Weights and Biases (WandB)](https://wandb.ai/).
+It already implements logging of key metrics for classification and regression tasks.
+The default implementation requires no modification by the user, except if the task is outside of the initial scope of classification and regression.

+##### Metric Calculator

+The `Metric Calculator` has two main purposes.
+The first is to compute the loss to optimize during model training.
+The second is to compute all the metrics associated to the given taks.

+##### Trainer

+The `Trainer` module is the core of the library.
+It handles the training procedure per fold and orchestrate the metrics computation and logging.
+The default implementation has a training loop already implemented but it may not suit all cases.

+##### Grid Search

+The `Grid Search` module handles the hyperparameter selection and is the only component of the pipeline that needs to be instantiated by the user.
+Then, a single call to its `launch()` function will perform the cross-validation using the given config file.

 ### Usage

 ##### Config